openstack-archive/devstack-gate/README.md

 traceback there that isn't in syslog.

-After examining the output from the test, if you believe the result was a false negative, you can retrigger the test by clicking on the "Retrigger" link on the left side of the screen.
+After examining the output from the test, if you believe the result was a false negative, you can retrigger the test by re-approving the change in Gerrit.
 If a test failure is a result of a race condition in the OpenStack code, please take the opportunity to try to identify it, and file a bug report or fix the problem.
 If it seems to be related to a specific devstack gate node provider, we'd love it if you could help identify what the variable might be (whether in the devstack-gate scripts, devstack itself, OpenStack, or even the provider's service).

 Contributions Welcome
 =====================